aws/eks-anywhere-packages/design/remote-management.md

 * during the package controller installation command create the PackageBundleController custom resource
 * pass cluster name to imperative installation
 * add new command to list PackageBundleControllers
+* do `kubectl delete ns eksa-packages-$clusterName and `kubectl delete pbc $clusterName` when performing a cluster delete